 1. Restart the device and Google Nest/Home

 Let’s start with a simple restart.
 You should unplug Google Home/Nest and restart the device you want to connect, too.
 Check if there are any related apps that accompany the device.
 You can also add the device manually from the Google Home app.

-Just tap on the plus icon in the top left corner.
+Open the Google Home app and just tap on the plus icon in the top left corner.
 From there, tap “Set up device” and tap “Works with Google”.
 Locate the manufacturer, select it, and sign in with your credentials if asked.
-Once you add the device, it should appear in the Home Screen of Google Home.
+Once you add the device, it should appear on the Home Screen of Google Home.

 Also, you can try Bluetooth pairing to see if the said device is visible at all.
 Make sure to enable Bluetooth pairing in Home settings and try pairing your Home/Nest with the device over Bluetooth.

 2. Make sure Bluetooth and Location are enabled on your phone

 If you are using Google Home on an iPhone, you’ll need to grant it Bluetooth and Location access.
 On the other hand, on Android, Google Home requests only Location access in order to add devices.
 With that in mind, make sure that the app (whatever platform you use) has all permissions granted.

 For Android, navigate to Settings > Apps > All apps > Google Home > Permissions and grant every permission to ensure that Google Home can work without hindrance.

 For iOS, navigate to Settings > Google Home.
 You can find all permissions there.

 In order for Google Home to connect, group, and utilize smart devices, your household requires a stable network connection.
 This is usually the main problem for many users who have a lot of devices connected at the same time.
 We suggest adding a mesh router to help overcome connection issues.